Frequently Asked Questions

 Academic Code of Conduct

-The Saylor Foundation upholds high standards of academic integrity and will not
+The Saylor Academy upholds high standards of academic integrity and will not

 tolerate acts of dishonesty, falsification, misrepresentation, or collusion, including